Step Therapy For Georgia - See our Rx in Reach GA Coalition Factsheet (updated October 2017)

-When coverage of a prescription drug is blocked because of step therapy protocols, the patient and prescribing doctor must have access to a clear convenient and expeditious process to a step therapy override or exception determination.
-This override or exception will allow the doctor to prescribe the best drug for the patient's medical needs.
+When coverage of a prescription drug is blocked because of step therapy protocols, the patient and prescribing doctor must have access to a clear, convenient and expeditious process to a step therapy exception determination.
+This exception will allow the doctor to prescribe the best drug for the patient's medical needs.

 .
-Step Therapy override determination or appeal shall occur within twenty-four hours in an urgent health care situation and seventy-two hours in an non-urgent healthcare situation.
+Step Therapy exception shall occur within twenty-four (24) hours in an urgent health care situation and seventy-two (72) hours in a non-urgent healthcare situation.

-· Permit a prescriber to override the step therapy when patients are stable on a prescribed medication.
+· Permit a prescriber to override the step therapy with an exception when:

-· Require health insurance plans to incorporate step therapy approval and override processes in their preauthorization applications.*
+· Require health insurance plans to incorporate step therapy exception processes in their preauthorization applications.

 · Prohibit insurers from requiring insured patients from having to fail a prescription medication more than once.

-· In circumstances where an insured is changing health insurance plans, the new plan may not require the patient to repeat step therapy when that person is already being treated for a medical condition by a prescription drug provided that the drug is appropriately prescribed and is considered safe and effective for the patient’s condition.
+· In circumstances where an insured is changing health insurance plans, the new plan may not require the patient to repeat step therapy when that person is already being treated for a medical condition with a prescription drug provided that is considered safe and effective for the patient’s condition.

-· When a health insurance plan changes formulary design, the plan cannot limit or exclude coverage for a drug previously approved for coverage by the plan for a specific medical condition if the physician continues to prescribe the drug for that medical condition.
+· When a health insurance plan changes formulary design, the plan cannot limit or exclude coverage for a drug previously approved for coverage by the plan for a specific medical condition.

 Learn more about the dangers of step therapy at Fail First Hurts, an initiative led by the Global Healthy Living Foundation to fight against fail first policies in the United States.